 Applicable Standards

-N/AMAVS System deals with power outages.

-Description

-MAVS system must be able to handle random power outages that may affect the security system.
-The MAVS system must notify the user when power outages occur.

-Source

-MAVS Team

-Related Constraints

-The system must be connected to a UPS.

-Applicable Standards

-N/A

-The MAVS System will notify the user of connection status.

-Description

-The MAVS System should notify the user of connection status as well as connection failures.

-Source

-MAVS Team

-Related Constraints

-N/A

-Applicable Standards

 N/A

 Safety Requirements

 General

 Safety requirements are those that affect the user’s (or the maintainer’s) safety in any way.
 Often these consist of adherence to internal or external standards, but they may also be constraints on the system to keep its characteristics within safe limits.
 In some cases, they may require warning labels or active devices, such as visible or audible alarms.